 Please Note: The artists in our listing are recognized by the Manitoba Arts Council as professionals in their field.
 The project information they provide in their profiles are examples of past projects and may serve as a starting point in developing a project for your students.
 As the project you develop with your artist collaborator is unique to you and your students, projects cannot pre-approved.
 See below for more information on the approval process.

-Your roll in the collaboration
+Your role in the collaboration

 As the educator, you bring expertise on the curriculum, your school environment, and your students’ needs.
 The artist brings their expertise in traditional and contemporary art practices, innovative materials and techniques, and a wealth of creativity.
 Together you have the opportunity to deliver a unique experience for your students.